nancyuddin/nancyuddin.github.io/ifimustdie.md

 Multi-factor authentication (MFA) enhances security by requiring users to provide two or more verification factors to access an account.
 I set up MFA In Google Cloud by enabling it in the IAM & Admin section of the Google Cloud Console and following the prompts to link a second factor, such as a mobile device, to the account for authentication.
 A firewall is a network security system that monitors and controls incoming and outgoing traffic based on predetermined security rules.
 I defined firewall rules in the VPC Network section of the Google Cloud Console to allow HTTPS/HTTP requests to and from the virtual machine instance.

 ## Challenges

-Optimizing resources while ensuring availability and performance presented me with challenges.
+Initially, I wanted the CSS functionality to perform a card flipping motion, but after many trial and errors, I decided to adjust the motion so the HTML AND CSS could function effectively together.
+Additionally, optimizing resources while ensuring availability and performance presented me with challenges.
 I experimented with solutions like Google Cloud Storage to maintain instance availability while reducing costs and tinkered with configuring network load balancers.
 I faced extensive troubleshooting due to configuration issues or inconsistent CSS availability.

+## Accomplishments
+I was succesfully able to release a virtual card game that promotes a cultural shift toward death consciousness.
+More than 50 peers and colleagues have tested "If I Must Die" in its beta phase, providing anecdotal feedback that the game has facilitated their ability to process challenging emotions and sparked conversations on previously unexplored topics.

 ## My Learnings